Want job security in the AI era? Pick a career than has a human touch computers can't offer

 AI helping humans

-AI will change more jobs than it destroys, said Paul Daugherty, chief technology officer of consulting firm Accenture and author of "Human + Machine," also speaking at the show.
+AI will change more jobs than it destroys, said Paul Daugherty, chief technology officer of consulting firm Accenture and author of "Human + Machine," also speaking at the conference.

 "We see AI changing 90 percent of the work people do," Daugherty said.
 "Fifteen percent of jobs will be completely automated and replaced.
 But the major of jobs will be improved."

 One example: the operator of an oil well drill will get direct physical feedback on things like tensile resistance and torque allowing him or her to decide where to steer the drill.
-Currently, they rely on instructions from higher-ups.
+Currently, drill operators rely on instructions from higher-ups.

 With AI, "we're pushing decisions to the edge of the organization rather than eliminating the frontline jobs," Daugherty said.